Apipie/apipie-dsl/README.md

     `%w[DSL::Output DSL::HTML#tag]`).

   - __class_full_names__ - Use class paths instead of class names as class id.
-    This prevents same named classes overwriting each other.
+    This prevents same named classes overwriting each other (`true` by default).

   - __link_extension__ - The extension to use for DSL pages ('.html' by
     default).
 Link extensions in static DSL docs cannot be changed from '.html'.